helge17/tuxguitar/README.md

 ## Installation

-You can find ready to use installation packages for Linux, Windows, MacOS, FreeBSD and Android here: [releases](https://github.com/helge17/tuxguitar/releases/).
+You can find ready to use installation packages for Linux, Windows, macOS, FreeBSD and Android here: [releases](https://github.com/helge17/tuxguitar/releases/).

 To build TuxGuitar from source code, refer to the [INSTALL.md](INSTALL.md) file.